 House Bill No. [insert bill number] aims to enhance the management of aquatic invasive species in Montana by introducing several key provisions.
 It mandates that all vessel operators must complete an aquatic invasive species awareness and education course before obtaining an aquatic invasive species prevention pass.
 This course, which is to be provided by the department, will cover prevention methods, state regulations, and inspection requirements, and will consist of a brief educational video followed by a test.
-Additionally, the bill revises the existing penalties related to the transportation of aquatic invasive species, including the introduction of new fines and the forfeiture of fishing licenses for certain violations.
+Additionally, the bill amends existing laws to remove references to nonresident vessels and establishes a new penalty structure for violations related to aquatic invasive species management.

 Statutes affected: LC Text: 23-2-541, 80-7-1014